0xapp123/-MY-Projects-README-/README.md

 - Demo: <a href="http://astronaut-nft-staking-death.vercel.app">Astronaut Staking</a>
 - Live: <a href="https://minxlabs.io/cosmicastro/staking">cosmicastro NFT Staking </a>
-  - Model 1:
-    - If you claim before 15 days, you will receive 75% and after 15 days, will receive 100%.
-      - Adventurer: 20 $coin a day
-      - Scientist: 25 $coin a day
-      - Doctor: 30 coin a day
-      - Mission Specialist: 35 $coin a day
-      - Commander: 40 $coin a day
-  - Model 2
-    - Rewards are paid daily and they are the same for all NFTS, so x $coin a day for everything
-  - Model 3
-    - 7 days x $coin, 14 days 1.5x $coin, 30 days+ 2x $coin

 - Official Links:
   - Website: <a href="https://www.cosmicastronauts.com">Cosmic Astronaut</a>
   - Dashboard: <a href="https://minxlabs.io">Minx Labs Dashboard</a>